Optimization-Based Safe Stabilizing Feedback with Guaranteed Region of Attraction

 \subsubsection{Statement of Contributions}

-We consider\footnote{We denote by $\integerspos, \real$ and $\real_{\geq0}$ the set of positive integers, real, and nonnegative real numbers, resp.
-We write $\text{int}(\mathcal{S}), \partial\mathcal{S}$ for the interior and the boundary of the set $\mathcal{S}$, resp.
-Given $x\in\real^{n}$, $\norm{x}$ denotes its Euclidean norm.
-Given $f:\real^{n}\to\real^{n}$, $g:\real^{n}\to\real^{n\times m}$ and a smooth function $W:\real^{n}\to\real$, the notation $\map{L_{f}W}{\real^n}{\real}$ (resp. $\map{L_gW}{\real^n}{\real^{m}}$) denotes the Lie derivative of $W$ with respect to $f$ (resp. $g$), that is $L_{f}W=\nabla W^{T}f$ (resp. $\nabla W^{T} g$).
-Given $a \in \real^n$ and $b\in \real$, let $H$ denote the hyperplane defined by $H = \setdef{x\in\real^n}{\langle a, x\rangle =b}$.
-We denote the projection of $v\in\real^{n}$ onto $H$ by $P_{H}(v) =v-\frac{\langle a, v\rangle-b}{\norm{a}^2}a$.
-A function $\beta:\real\to\real$ is of class $\mathcal{K}$ if $\beta(0)=0$ and $\beta$ is strictly increasing.
-If moreover $\lim\limits_{t\to\infty}\beta(t)=\infty$, $\beta$ is of class $\mathcal{K}_{\infty}$.
-A function $V:\real^{n}\to\real$ is positive definite if $V(0)=0$ and $V(x)>0$ for $x \neq 0$.} the problem of safe stabilization of control affine systems.
-Given a control Lyapunov function and a control barrier function, we aim to synthesize a safe, stabilizing feedback and identify the region of attraction of the origin for the resulting closed-loop system.
+We consider the problem of safe stabilization of control affine systems.
+Given a control Lyapunov function and a control barrier function whose $0$-superlevel set defines an arbitrary, possibly non-convex safe set, we aim to synthesize a safe, stabilizing feedback and identify the region of attraction of the origin for the resulting closed-loop system.
 In particular, we study under what conditions such region of attraction contains the safe set.
 The contributions of this paper are the following.
 Given the safety and stability objectives, our first contribution designs an optimization with penalty-based controller that has one of the objectives as a hard constraint and the other as a soft constraint.